Sequel head-to-head

 Track record Seven years across hundreds of operators + Three years across dozens of operators

-RTP shape decides whether your cashout target affects expected value.
-JetX bends the curve; JetX 3 keeps it flat across three independent jets.
+RTP shape decides whether your cashout target affects expected value. the rocket title bends the curve; JetX 3 keeps it flat across three independent jets.

 JetX

-Round 2: JetX vs JetX 3 mechanics and bet panels
+Round 2: Single-stake JetX vs JetX 3 triple-bet panel

 JetX